dvcorreia/engenius-ua-latex-template/README.md

 If you have any question or need help you can also contact us.
 Check if your question was already been answered [here](https://github.com/dvcorreia/engenius-ua-latex-template/labels/question).

-All of that can be done here in github [here](https://github.com/dvcorreia/engenius-ua-latex-template/issues/new), by selecting the correct label (bugs for bugs, enhancement for suggestions and  questions with the question label).
+All of that can be done here in github's issues section, [here](https://github.com/dvcorreia/engenius-ua-latex-template/issues/new).

-Thanks for the attention and continuation of a good work :car: .
+Thanks for using our template :car: .

 ## Contribution